microsoft/vscode-azurevirtualmachines/README.md

 Your SSH Config (`~/.ssh/config`) file will be updated so you can connect via SSH using `$ ssh vm-name`.

+> NOTE: This command is only available for Linux virtual machines.

 ![AddSSHKey](resources/readme/AddSSHKey.png)

 ### Remote into Azure VM via SSH

 - Use [Visual Studio Code Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) to seamlessly connect to your Azure VM from VS Code.

+> NOTE: This command is only available for Linux virtual machines.

 <!-- region exclude-from-marketplace -->